About

 Bartatilas

-I am an architectural historian and exhibition curator.
+I am an architectural historian, curator, and architectural mediator.

-I work with cultural institutions, universities, archives, and civic organizations across Europe.
+I work with cultural institutions, foundations, universities, and civil society organisations across Europe.

 The story